Randomized Space-Time Stacked Intelligent Metasurfaces for Massive Multiuser Downlink Connectivity: Introduction

+Recent studies have also investigated SIMs for enhancing the spectral and energy efficiency of multiuser systems.
+In particular, the authors in \cite{Shi-2025} analyzed the energy efficiency of SIM-assisted communications by jointly optimizing digital precoding and wave-based beamforming, with special emphasis on the impact of the number of metasurface layers under realistic power consumption models.

+Hardware nonidealities constitute an important practical aspect in holographic and SIM-based wireless architectures, including phase and amplitude imperfections at metasurface elements as well as impairments in the associated RF chains.
+The impact of such nonidealities was investigated for SIM-assisted cell-free networks in \cite{Li-2024}, while impairment-aware holographic metasurface beamforming was analyzed for multi-altitude low earth orbit (LEO) satellite systems in \cite{Li-2025}.
+Moreover, the performance of reconfigurable holographic surfaces in near-field cell-free scenarios under phase-shift errors and RF impairments was theoretically characterized in \cite{Li-2024-hw}.

-Despite the promising capabilities of SIMs, all the aforementioned studies focus on {\em space-only} metasurface structures, which are reconfigured at a rate equal to the inverse of the channel coherence time $T$, often assuming the availability of full CSI at the transmitter (CSIT).
+Despite the promising capabilities of SIMs, most of the aforementioned studies have focused on {\em space-only (S-only)} metasurface structures, which are reconfigured at a rate equal to the inverse of the channel coherence time $T$, often assuming the availability of full CSI at the transmitter (CSIT).
 While such approaches have demonstrated significant performance gains in both single-user and multiuser settings, their reliance on frequent CSIT acquisition and deterministic beamforming optimization makes them difficult to scale in dense networks with slowly varying channels.
-Moreover, current space-only designs primarily aim to maximize spectral efficiency through static wave-domain beamforming over each time interval of duration $T$, without fully exploiting the temporal dimension to enhance scheduling flexibility and multiuser diversity.
+Moreover, current S-only designs primarily aim to maximize spectral efficiency through static wave-domain beamforming over each time interval of duration $T$, without fully exploiting the temporal dimension to enhance scheduling flexibility and multiuser diversity.
 As a result, there remains a gap between the theoretical potential of SIMs and their practical deployment in large-scale wireless environments.